FERN: Fellowship for Exploring Research in Nutrition

 How to apply

-The application for 2025 fellowships will open December 2, 2024 and will be accepted through February 2, 2025 at 11:55 p.m.
+The application for 2025 fellowships is now open.
+Applications will be accepted through February 2, 2025 at 11:55 p.m.
 Interviews will take place in February, and selected candidates will be notified by the first week of March.
 (View sample application.)

 Sign up here to receive email updates about the FERN 2025 application process.